Moving from the USA

 For the prospective investor, New Zealand offers many interesting opportunities.
 There’s lots of new activity in innovation-led sectors like ICT, biotech and agricultural research as well as in more traditional businesses.

 The New Zealand economy came through the global recession well.
 While we’re nowhere near the economic powerhouse that is the USA, for several years observers described us as the ‘rock star’ economy.
-By December 2014, annual growth had risen to 3.3%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD.
+By December 2017, annual growth had risen to 2.9%, one of the strongest performances in the OECD.

 Open for business